 Latest Free Online Books

-- History of Soybeans and Soyfoods in Japan, and in Japanese Cookbooks and Restaurants outside Japan (701 CE to 2014)
+- History of Soybeans and Soyfoods in China and Taiwan, and in Chinese Cookbooks, Restaurants, and Chinese Work with Soyfoods Outside of China (1024 BCE to 2014)

 In October 1972 Willam Shurtleff and Akiko Aoyagi began full-time research on soyfoods in Japan while writing The Book of Tofu.
 In August 1976 they founded SOYINFO CENTER (named Soyfoods Center until 31 Dec.
 2006) in California.